rsommerard/hostview-upload/README.md

     docker build -t hostview/upload .

 You should prepare a new build everytime you update node dependencies in the application's package.json, and when you modify the code (unless you have mounted the application folder on the host).

+Docker volume sharing makes storing the raw files on the host a bit tricky as the user ids of the container and the host do not match ...
+The current solution is to make sure the /data mount point on the host is writable by everyone.
+Check the configuration before running the containers!

 ### Development